 Start with hems and sleeves.
 Then check tags, seams, and fabric.
 Scan the print.
 Confirm date lines and licensing.
 Trust your hands and eyes.
 While thrifting or garage sale-ing, bring a small tape and a light.
 That helps in dim aisles.

-- Confirm hem type and consistency
+- Confirm hem type and consistency (single vs double row)

-- Run an RN number search
+- Run an RN number search online

-- Inspect for tagless heat transfer labels
+- Inspect for tagless heat transfer labels (usually means modern)

-- Verify tour dates for band tees
+- Verify tour dates for band tees against known history

-- Look for tubular body construction
+- Look for tubular body construction (no side seams)

-- Note pit to pit and length
+- Note pit-to-pit measurement and shirt length

-- Photograph details for records
+- Photograph hems, tags, and seams for your records

-- Ask for history if possible
+- Ask the seller for provenance or history if possible

 Brand snapshots: 70s–90s examples collectors love